mruniquesahil/SnapSearch/readme.md

 Connect an Android device or start an emulator

-Click Run ? in Android Studio
+Click Run â–¶ in Android Studio